-Your comfort with the idea of adoption and the adoption process is often determined by the professional level of help, guidance and sincere caring of the adoption agency you select.
-The adoption agency is critical in determining how smoothly the adoption process takes place, how you and your child rights and options are addressed, and how you adjust to the adoption of your child.
+Your comfort in the adoption process is often determined by the professional level of help, guidance and sincere caring of the adoption agency you select.
+Selecting the right agency is critical in determining how smoothly the adoption process takes place, how you and your child rights and options are addressed, and how you and the child adjust.

 Ask any child adoption agency you call for their adoption licensing authority and a phone number you can call to check that they are legitimate.
 If they say they don't have one, then they are not a licensed child adoption agency.
 Forget them and call someone else.
 The primary licensing authority for our agency, Adoption Services, is the Office of Children and Youth, phone # (717) 772-7702.